Applications are now being accepted for the IPBA Scholarship Programme 2024!

 To be eligible, the applicants must:

-Since 1996, the IPBA Scholarship Program has welcomed over 170 lawyers from around the world to our Annual Meeting and Conference.
+Since 1996, the IPBA Scholarship Program has welcomed 189 lawyers from around the world to our Annual Meeting and Conference.
 Contact the IPBA Secretariat if you have any questions regarding the IPBA Scholarship Program.

 Wen Fi Chen is a solicitor at Fiji’s largest law firm, Munro Leys, where she works in the litigation team.
 She advises and represents local and international clients in general civil and commercial matters involving, among other things, constitutional redress, banking, construction, insurance, passing off, trademark infringement, breach of confidence, professional negligence, personal injury, ship arrest and commercial arbitration.